Home Camera Articles FOR SALE I Buy / Wants Repairs Books

 Modified Leica style rangefinder and viewfinder, with a combined RF/VF like the Contax, instead of separate rangefinder and viewfinder windows like Leica

 24x32 film format instead of the standard 35 format of 24x36.
-The odd 24x32 film format led to the Nikon I's quick demise.
+The odd 24x32 film format led to the Nikon One's quick demise.
 The American occupation forces under General MacArthur would not allow the I to be exported to the US, because the film would not fit standard 24x36 Kodak slide mounts.
-The I was discontinued in August 1948 to be replace with the very similar design Nikon M with a larger 24x34 film format.
+The One was discontinued in August 1949 to be replaced with the very similar design Nikon M with a larger 24x34 film format.

 Original 5 Nikkor lens lineup: 35/3.5, 50/3.5 collapsible, 50/2 collapsible, 85/2, and 135/4.
 All lenses were coated, generally copies of pre-war Zeiss designs.